tremechus/ai_discuss/README.md

 - **Local Storage**: Maintains your settings and preferences between sessions
 - **Modern UI**: Beautiful, responsive interface with smooth animations
 - **Ollama Integration**: Seamlessly connects to your local Ollama server
+- **GitHub Pages Deployment**: Can be hosted and used from any device

 ## Getting Started